Best Places to Stay in Bandai

 HOW TO GET TO BANDAI

-Hoshino Resorts Alts Bandai is the nearest of the major Tohoku resorts to Tokyo.
+Hoshino Resorts Alts Bandai and Inawashiro Snow Paradise are the nearest of the major Tohoku resorts to Tokyo.
 Accessible using the Tohoku Shinkansen to Koriyama Station followed by a bus onto the resort, Bandai can be reached in around 3 hours from the capital.
-Our ‘How to Get to Bandai, Zao Onsen & Appi Kogen’ page has detailed information about how to get there and the other resorts of Tohoku.
+Our ‘How to Get to Bandai, Inawashiro, Zao Onsen, Geto Kogen & Appi Kogen’ page has detailed information about how to get there and the other resorts of Tohoku.

 JAPAN SKI RESORTS: EVERYTHING YOU NEED TO KNOW